mjfos2r/ltu-ncov/docs/src/reference/multiple_inputs.md

 ## Setting up the config

-You can define a single input dataset in `builds.yaml` as follows.
+You can define a single input dataset in the workflow config file as follows.

 ```yaml
 inputs: